The Wild Flower Society

 ACTIVITIES of the Society and REGULATIONS

 These are the current activities and regulations which apply to Wild Society Members in general and those wishing to submit records in the Field Botanist’s Record Book.
-The content was updated in 2017.
+The content was revised in 2023.

 Introduction

-The Society has a regional branch structure, field meetings in all parts of Britain, Ireland and the Channel Islands and communicates with members through its magazine, web site and Face book page.
+The Society has a regional branch structure, field meetings in all parts of Britain and Ireland including all the surrounding islands, the Isle of Man and Channel Islands (this area will be referred to as Britain and Ireland in the remainder of the document).
+It communicates with members through its magazine, website and social media, in particular its Facebook Page.

 Branches